 The City also excludes the cost of the solar panels when determining permit fees for non-residential buildings.
 In addition, solar projects qualify for a fast-track review process moving review of solar projects to the head of the line.
 Streamlined permitting and experienced local installers have put Bellingham into the lead in the region in residential installed systems per capita.

 For further information, please read these Technical Assistance Bulletins:

 Renewable Energy Incentives

 Substantial incentives and rebates are available for renewable energy projects that meet certain conditions.
 The largest state incentives are available for systems that include Washington state components.
-This Solar Guide from Northwest Solar Communities provides an overview of incentives and financing.
-(Note that the federal tax credit was recently extended).
-Information on state incentives are located here (See “Renewable Energy/Green Incentives.”)
+Find information on state incentives (See “Renewable Energy/Green Incentives.”)

 Planning & Community Development Department

 Fax: (360) 778-8301

 TTY: (360) 778-8382

 Hours: 8:30 a.m. – 4:30 p.m., Monday, Tuesday, Thursday and Friday, 9:30 a.m. – 4:30 p.m.
 Wednesdays.
 (New applications accepted until 4pm)